vietcgi/kind-gitops-platform/README.md

 A complete Kubernetes platform running in KIND with Cilium, Istio, ArgoCD, and observability stack.
 Production-ready with security, networking, and GitOps.

-Current Status: 100% healthy (17/17 applications deployed)
+Current Status: Production-ready (30 applications deployed and managed via GitOps)

 ## Quick Start